Jordaneddielinton93/Amigo_qouteGen/README.md

 ## About The Project
 <img src="./src/components/images/aboutProject.png">

-### With a great Talk from Amigo they ask me for a secound interview workplan.
+### With a great Talk from Amigo they ask me for a second interview work plan.
-### As my secound interview for Amigo I had to build a quote generator using either local storage / session storage or a database, then be able to add a users own quote to it.
+### As of the project I had to build a quote generator using either local storage , session storage or a database, then be able to add users own quote to it.
 ### I decided to go with both database storage and local storage.
-### one used for saving users data and the other for using an api since i did not want to save api data to my limited storage I decided to make two pages of content for them.
+### one used for saving users data and the other for using an API since I did not want to save API data to the limited storage I decided to make two pages of content for them.
-### roughly spend most of my day on the landing page with great success to each component, pretty much having most of the setup memorised untill i hit firebase but it was a great learning curve and remind that software is allways upgrading so you never stop learing.
+### I roughly spend most of The day on the landing page with great success to each component, pretty much having most of the setup memorised untill i hit firebase but it was a great learning curve and remind that software is allway's upgrading so you never stop learning.
 <hr>
 <br>
 Technologies Used